 • Delete keys that you no longer use

-• Audit use of keys by inspecting logs in AWS CloudTrail
+• Audit use of keys by inspecting logs in Amazon CloudTrail

-AWS KMS is integrated with AWS services and client-side toolkits that use a method known as envelope encryption to encrypt your data.
+Amazon KMS is integrated with Amazon Web Services services and client-side toolkits that use a method known as envelope encryption to encrypt your data.
 Under this method, KMS generates data keys which are used to encrypt data and are themselves encrypted using your master keys in KMS.
 Data keys are not retained or managed by KMS.
-AWS services encrypt your data and store an encrypted copy of the data key along with the data it protects.
-When you ask an AWS service to decrypt your data, it requests KMS on your behalf to first decrypt the data key using the correct master key.
-If the user requesting data from the AWS service is authorized to decrypt under your master key policy, the service will receive the decrypted data key from KMS with which it can decrypt your data.
-All requests to use your master keys are logged in AWS CloudTrail so you can understand who used which master key under which conditions.
+Amazon services encrypt your data and store an encrypted copy of the data key along with the data it protects.
+When you ask an Amazon Web Services service to decrypt your data, it requests KMS on your behalf to first decrypt the data key using the correct master key.
+If the user requesting data from the Amazon Web Services service is authorized to decrypt under your master key policy, the service will receive the decrypted data key from KMS with which it can decrypt your data.
+All requests to use your master keys are logged in Amazon CloudTrail so you can understand who used which master key under which conditions.

-Q: Where is my data encrypted if I use AWS KMS?
+Q: Where is my data encrypted if I use Amazon KMS?

-There are typically three scenarios for how data is encrypted using AWS KMS.
+There are typically three scenarios for how data is encrypted using Amazon KMS.
 Firstly, you can use KMS APIs directly to encrypt and decrypt data using your master keys stored in KMS.
-Secondly, you can choose to have AWS services encrypt your data using your master keys stored in KMS.
+Secondly, you can choose to have Amazon Web Services services encrypt your data using your master keys stored in KMS.
 In this case data is encrypted using data keys that are protected by your master keys in KMS.
-Thirdly, you can use the AWS Encryption SDK that is integrated with AWS KMS to perform encryption within your own applications, whether they operate in AWS network or not.
+Thirdly, you can use the Amazon Web Services Encryption SDK that is integrated with Amazon Web Services KMS to perform encryption within your own applications, whether they operate in Amazon Web Services network or not.

-Q: Which AWS cloud services are integrated with AWS KMS?
+Q: Which Amazon Web Services cloud services are integrated with Amazon KMS?

-AWS KMS is seamlessly integrated with a range of AWS services to make encrypting data in those services as easy as checking a box.
-In some cases data is encrypted by default using keys that are stored in KMS but owned and managed by the AWS service.
+Amazon KMS is seamlessly integrated with a range of Amazon Web Services services to make encrypting data in those services as easy as checking a box.
+In some cases data is encrypted by default using keys that are stored in KMS but owned and managed by the Amazon Web Services service.
 In other cases the master keys are owned and managed by you within your account.
 Some services give you the choice of managing the keys yourself or allowing the service to manage the keys on your behalf.
-See the list of AWS services currently integrated with KMS.
+See the list of Amazon Web Services services currently integrated with KMS.

 Q: Why use envelope encryption?
-Why not just send data to AWS KMS to encrypt directly?
+Why not just send data to Amazon KMS to encrypt directly?

-While AWS KMS does support sending data less than 4 KB to be encrypted directly, envelope encryption can offer significant performance benefits.
-When you encrypt data directly with AWS KMS it must be transferred over the network.
+While Amazon KMS does support sending data less than 4 KB to be encrypted directly, envelope encryption can offer significant performance benefits.
+When you encrypt data directly with Amazon KMS it must be transferred over the network.
 Envelope encryption reduces the network load since only the request and delivery of the much smaller data key goes over the network.
-The data key is used locally in your application or encrypting AWS service, avoiding the need to send the entire block of data to KMS and suffer network latency.
+The data key is used locally in your application or encrypting Amazon Web Services service, avoiding the need to send the entire block of data to KMS and suffer network latency.

-Q: What’s the difference between a master key I create and master keys created automatically for me by other AWS services?
+Q: What’s the difference between a master key I create and master keys created automatically for me by other Amazon Web Services services?

-If you don’t specify a customer managed CMK, the service in question will create an AWS managed CMK the first time you try to create an encrypted resource within that service.
-AWS manages the access and lifecycle policies for AWS managed CMKs on your behalf; you aren’t allowed to modify anything about these types of keys.
-Also, users outside the account in which the AWS managed CMK exists cannot use this key.
-You can verify the AWS managed keys in your account and all usage is logged in AWS CloudTrail, but you have no direct control over the keys themselves.
+If you don’t specify a customer managed CMK, the service in question will create an Amazon Web Services managed CMK the first time you try to create an encrypted resource within that service.
+Amazon Web Services manages the access and lifecycle policies for Amazon Web Services managed CMKs on your behalf; you aren’t allowed to modify anything about these types of keys.
+Also, users outside the account in which the Amazon Web Services managed CMK exists cannot use this key.
+You can verify the Amazon Web Services managed keys in your account and all usage is logged in Amazon CloudTrail, but you have no direct control over the keys themselves.
 You are not billed for any of these keys that exist in your account.
 However, you are billed for KMS API requests.

-Creating your own CMK in AWS KMS gives you more control than you have with AWS managed CMKs.
+Creating your own CMK in Amazon KMS gives you more control than you have with Amazon Web Services managed CMKs.
 When you create a customer managed CMK you can define an alias and description for the key and opt-in to have the key automatically rotated once per year.
 You also define all the permissions on the key to control who can use or manage the key, including users outside your account.

-If you choose to have AWS KMS automatically rotate keys, you don’t have to re-encrypt your data.
-AWS KMS automatically keeps previous versions of keys to use for decryption of data encrypted under an old version of a key.
-All new encryption requests against a key in AWS KMS are encrypted under the newest version of that key.
+If you choose to have Amazon KMS automatically rotate keys, you don’t have to re-encrypt your data.
+Amazon KMS automatically keeps previous versions of keys to use for decryption of data encrypted under an old version of a key.
+All new encryption requests against a key in Amazon KMS are encrypted under the newest version of that key.

-Q: Can I delete a CMK from AWS KMS?
+Q: Can I delete a CMK from Amazon KMS?

 Yes.
 You can schedule deletion for a customer managed CMK and its associated metadata with a configurable waiting period from 7 to 30 days.
 This waiting period allows you to verify the impact of deleting a key on your applications and users that depend on it.
 The default waiting period is 30 days.
 You can cancel key deletion during the waiting period.
 The key cannot be used if it is scheduled for deletion until you cancel the deletion during the waiting period.
 The key gets deleted at the end of the configurable waiting period if you don’t cancel the deletion.
 Once a key is deleted, you can no longer use it.
 All data protected under a deleted master key is inaccessible.

-Q: Can I use AWS KMS to help manage encryption of data outside of AWS services?
+Q: Can I use Amazon KMS to help manage encryption of data outside of Amazon Web Services services?

 Yes.
-AWS KMS is supported in AWS SDKs, the AWS Encryption SDK, the Amazon DynamoDB Encryption Client, and the Amazon S3 Encryption Client to facilitate encryption of data within your own applications wherever they run.
-Visit the Developing on AWS websites for more information.
+Amazon KMS is supported in Amazon SDKs, the Amazon Web Services Encryption SDK, the Amazon DynamoDB Encryption Client, and the Amazon S3 Encryption Client to facilitate encryption of data within your own applications wherever they run.
+Visit the Developing on Amazon Web Services websites for more information.

-Q: Does AWS KMS offer a Service Level Agreement (SLA)?
+Q: Does Amazon KMS offer a Service Level Agreement (SLA)?

 Yes.
-The AWS KMS SLA provides for a service credit if a customer's monthly uptime percentage is below our service commitment in any billing cycle.
+The Amazon KMS SLA provides for a service credit if a customer's monthly uptime percentage is below our service commitment in any billing cycle.

 You are billed for all customer managed (CMKs) you create, and for API requests made to the service each month.
-You are not charged for the existence of AWS managed CMKs created on your behalf, but you will be charged each time they are used.
+You are not charged for the existence of Amazon Web Services managed CMKs created on your behalf, but you will be charged each time they are used.

-For current pricing information, please visit the AWS KMS pricing page.
+For current pricing information, please visit the Amazon KMS pricing page.

 Q: Do your prices include taxes?